AndreasBaschir/parseval/README.md

 ## Current Features

 - Parse SPICE and COMSOL mathematical expressions into ASTs
+- Generate expressions in both SPICE and COMSOL formats
+- Evaluate expressions numerically with variable substitution
 - Includes test cases and example scripts
 - Modular design for easy extension and integration

 ## Features to be Implemented

-- Convert expressions between SPICE and COMSOL formats
-- Evaluate expressions numerically with variable substitution
-- Parametrized tests
+- Parametrized tests to be used with `pytest`
 - Add `logging` and error handling
 - Add `argparse` for command line usage